4 Types of Machine Learning Algorithms

 Modern NPCs and other video games use this type of machine learning model a lot.
-Reinforcement Learning provides flexibility to the AI reactions to the player's action thus providing viable challenges.
-For example, collision detection feature uses this type of ML algorithm for the moving vehicles and people in the Grand Theft Auto series.
+Reinforcement Learning provides flexibility to the AI reactions to the player’s action thus providing viable challenges.
+For example, the collision detection feature uses this type of ML algorithm for the moving vehicles and people in the Grand Theft Auto series.

 Self-driving cars also rely on reinforced learning algorithms as well.
-For example, if the self-driving car (Waymo, for instance) detects the road turn to the left - it may activate “turn left” scenario and so on.
+For example, if the self-driving car (Waymo, for instance) detects the road turn to the left – it may activate the “turn left” scenario and so on.